justinmklam/pycascades-2019/day-1-notes.md

 + Always use docstrings
 + Too many comments is bad (?)
-+ Code tells how; comments tell how
++ Code tells how; comments tell why
 + The way you learn is an antipattern (apparently this is an adage.
 What does this mean??)
 + TODO: Read up on best practices for comments
-+ Check out the survey at bit.ly/comment-use
++ Check out the survey at http://bit.ly/comment-use

 ### PyBUG: Python BSD Users Group - Roller Angel